TRUMPF-IoT/cdeDocs/docs/Tutorial/TechnologyTutorial.md

 > C-DEngine requires and automatically recognizes plugins by the prefix "CDMy" or "C-DMy".
 Therefore its very simple to add new plugins to NuGet and the bin folder

 First add the C-DMyNetwork plugin from nuget.org.

+> 5.167.0: There is a missing Font file which makes the Network Plugin look just "white" in the "Lite-Scheme".
+This will be fixed in the next release.
+For now click on the C-Labs Logo in the top left corner and switch to the dark scheme.

 > If you want to use the source...
 >